*Updated March 2017*

-The prisoners also outlined five core demands: (1) end group punishment; (2) abolish the use of debriefing; (3) end long-term solitary confinement and alleviate conditions in segregation, including the provision of regular and meaningful social contact, adequate healthcare and access to sunlight; (4) provide adequate food; and (5) expand programming and privileges.
+The prisoners also outlined five core demands to prison administrators: (1) end group punishment; (2) abolish the use of debriefing; (3) end long-term solitary confinement and alleviate conditions in segregation, including the provision of regular and meaningful social contact, adequate healthcare and access to sunlight; (4) provide adequate food; and (5) expand programming and privileges.

 The resulting hunger strikes were the largest in the nation, with tens of thousands of prisoners taking part; they garnered national and international attention, and resulted in a series of legislative hearings.
 While the hunger strike leaders were punished with prison discipline and other forms of retaliation, CDCR officials would later admit that their organizing sparked necessary reforms.
 The hunger strikes also spurred successful litigation that would ultimately end the use of long-term solitary confinement in California.